Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

 - **Overrepresented sequences - Warning.**
 - **Adaptor content** - None for both.

-**Quality Control conclusion** - The sequencing is in a good shape, but it needs to undergo duplicate reads marking (will be applied after the alignment).
+**Quality Control conclusion** - In general, the sequencing is in good shape, but duplicate reads marking is required (will be applied after the alignment).

 ### Reads Mapping (alignment)

 We shall combine 3 commands into a single piped command line.

 - **BWA mem** - Both BWA and STAR were considered for aligners.
 BWA was chosen because it is faster.
 Efficiency was also considered when choosing the aligner algorithm within BWA.
 Therefore, the ***bwa mem*** algorithm was chosen.
-Anyway, using ***bwa mem*** follows the recommended workflow by GATK.
+Anyway, using ***bwa mem*** follows GATK's recommendation.
     - *-R → Read group data.
-In the case of multiple sample alignment, a tag is needed to distinguish between them within the downstream analysis.
-In this example, even though we deal with a single individual, it is a good practice to maintain this convention.
+In the case of multiple sample alignment, a tag is required in order to differentiate between them in downstream analysis.
+Here, we deal with a single individual. nevertheless, it is a good practice to maintain the convention.
 A proper read group tag header is a tab-delimited string, that starts with ‘@’.
-It is common to reference the flowcell and the lane in the ID, the sequencing platform in the PL, and to give an informative SM (Sample Name).*
+It is common to reference the flowcell and the lane in the ID, the sequencing platform in the PL, and to give an informative SM (Sample Name).
+Here, I will specify the accession (SRR5439568) as ID, and the sample will be marked as 'KID'*
     - *-t → Threads number.*
 - **Coordinate Sort** - Sorting the alignment file using ***samtools sort*** (more about this step in the following).
-- **Converting the SAM → BAM** - SAM (Sequence Alignment Map) is usually a large file, therefore it is more convenient to work with a binary file - BAM file (Binary sequence Alignment Map).
-We can do this with ***samtools view***.
+- **Converting the SAM → BAM** - SAM (Sequence Alignment Map) is usually a large file, therefore it is more convenient to work with a compressed binary file - BAM file (Binary sequence Alignment Map).
+That can be done with ***samtools view***.
     - *-h → (headers) Include the headers in the output.*
     - *-b → BAM output.*
     - *-o → output file name*